jasmineelkins/forget-me-not/README.md

 - also save alt text when grabbing image urls (edit db schema)
 - Add 'link to download extension' on Home page
 - Rewrite fetch calls as async/await
+- New email for Forget Me Not sender

 STRETCH GOALS: